libp2p/rust-libp2p/ROADMAP.md

 - WebRTC browser-to-browser and browser side

 This opens rust-libp2p to hole new set of use-cases.
+I would love for this to happen earlier.
+Though (a) I think we should prioritize improving existing functionality over new functionality and (b) we don't have high demand for this feature from the community.
+(One could argue that that demand follows this roadmap item and not the other way round.)

 ## Handshake optimizations